 - Craft activities for the entire family

-Sponsored by Organic Valley and Matt Sohns and family.
+Free carousel rides sponsored in part by Matt Sohns and family.
 This event is made possible with public funds from the New York State Council on the Arts, a state agency.